Sending a Simple Message to a Service¶

 The Log mediator logs messages when the request is received by the In sequence of the API resource.
 In this scenario, let's configure the Log mediator to display the following message: “Welcome to the HealthcareService”.

-Log Category INFO Indicates that the log contains an informational message.
+Indicates that the log contains an informational message.
+Log Level Custom

-Log Separator (blank) Since there is only one property that is being logged, you do not require a separator.
+Since there is only one property that is being logged, you do not require a separator.
 Therefore, leave this field blank.
+Properties

 To extract the stock symbol from the request and print a welcome message in the log, click the '+' icon in the Properties section, and then add the following values:

-Description Request Log The Description field provides the name that appears for the Log mediator icon in the design view.
+The Description field provides the name that appears for the Log mediator icon in the design view. - Name:

-4. Configure the Send mediator to send the request message to the HealthcareService endpoint.
+Configure the Send mediator to send the request message to the

 For this, we use a Send mediator with no output endpoint defined, which defaults to sending the response back to the requesting client.
 From the Mediators palette, click and drag a Send mediator to the Out Sequence (the bottom part of the canvas).